ironhacks/docs/docs/Cloud-Api/overview.md

 ---

-The need for a backend on the platform obey to three mayor components: the admin side, the previsualization of a project on the editor and the GitHub integration.
+The need for a backend on the platform obey to three major components: the admin side, the previsualization of a project on the editor and the GitHub integration.
 All of these requirements are solve using one or more cloud function, saving us the cost of server maintenance.

 ## Repository